 When it comes to gaming, there’s a common point about VR that many people miss: what about input?
 Keyboard, mouse and gamepad can be used in VR titles, sure, but this isn’t natural, especially since a part of VR is head-controlled first-person camera movement.
 What, then, should be used instead?

 Have you ever played the Wii?

 No, really.
-Handheld motion controllers are all the rage for input in virtual reality, starting with the Touch from Oculus, the STEM from SixSense, and the Hydra from Razer.
+Handheld motion controllers are all the rage for input in virtual reality, starting with the Rift from Oculus, the STEM from SixSense, and the Hydra from Razer.
 These motion controllers will allow users to interact in more natural ways with in-game spaces via motion while keeping important things like analog sticks to enable in-game movement without actually walking around the room and hitting your shin on your coffee table.

 Once VR becomes cheaper and more developers are able to implement it, both gamers and other audiences will be able to enjoy fully immersive virtual experiences.
 Future VR solutions will likely implement technology like the Kinect, too, in order to create true 1:1 motion detection, but this is a far-off proposition that you don’t necessarily need to prepare for yet.

 The Main VR Headsets